Tickets to Disney World for Florida Residents in 2026

 Children under the age of 3 are admitted for free.

-If you are not a Florida Resident, then you can still buy single day admission tickets, multi-day tickets and one annual pass.
-For UK or Ireland visitors, there are also special UK visitor “length of stay” ticket options.
+If you are not a Florida Resident, you can still buy single-day admission tickets, multi-day tickets, and one annual pass.
+Special “length of stay” ticket options are also available for UK or Ireland visitors.

 Prices for Single and Multi-Day Tickets to Disney World for Florida Residents